bud123aman/Demand_forcasting_ml_project/README.md

-# Demand forcasting project using Python
+# Demand Forcasting and Inventory Optimisation Project using Python

 ## Overview